Xqhare/shamash/README.md

 - Logging: Shamash logs connection events, determining your uptime.
 - No special privileges needed: Shamash simply reads the network activity and logs any drops.
+    - Only write privileges to the current directory required.
 - All data stays on your machine: Shamash logs all data to a local file.
+That's it.

+## Roadmap:

+- A way to read / display the logs

 ## Why use Shamash?